 K-9 Noro is trained to locate the odors of Marijuana, Cocaine, Heroine, and Methamphetamine.
 Noro is very social, and enjoys being around people, including children.
 Noro is a two year old male, Belgian Malinois and was born in Norway where he received his initial training.
 Noro and Averrett recently completed five weeks of training at Adlerhorst International in California.
 Since 1976 Adlerhorst has provided quality Police Service Dogs to over 500 law enforcement agencies in the United States and several foreign countries.

-The department obtained the funding for Noro from Nevada State Friends for K-9 which is a nonprofit organization dedicated to assisting Nevada law enforcement in launching a police K-9 program for use in curbing the flow of drugs, particularly methamphetamine, into and through the state.
+The Mesquite Police Department obtained the funding for Noro from Nevada State Friends for K-9 which is a nonprofit organization dedicated to assisting Nevada law enforcement in launching a police K-9 program for use in curbing the flow of drugs, particularly methamphetamine, into and through the state.
 This public-private partnership seeks funds to purchase and deploy 25 specially trained police dogs across the state for use by the Nevada Department of Public Safety in its campaign to reduce drug traffic and use in Nevada.
 You can obtain more information about Nevada Sate Friends for K-9 by clicking on the green link.